1 - Organization management

 Example

-This TeamRole named pod-read grants read access to Pods!.
+This TeamRole named pod-read grants read access to Pods.

 apiVersion: greenhouse.sap/v1alpha1